Driver Education FAQ

 Do I have to go back to the DMV to receive the license?

-The road test will be given the last day of road instruction.
+The road test will be given on the last day of road instruction.
 When the student meets all requirements, they will be given a temporary license by their road instructor.
 DMV will then send a date and time for the student and parent to appear in court to receive the permanent license.
+During the pandemic, students may be mailed their driver's license and may not have to appear in court.

 What documents do I need to take to the DMV for my childs permit application?

-When is my student eligible for their license?
+When is my student eligible for their driver's license?

-To be eligible for a license the student must complete the following steps:
+To be eligible for a driver's license the student must complete the following steps:

 1. Successful completion of classroom driver's education.

-2. Parent and student must attend a District-8 in-person 90-minute presentation.
+2. Parent and student must attend a District-8 in-person or synchronous (live) virtual 90-minute presentation.

 3. Must be 16 years and 3 months old.